Amphisbaena fuliginosa

 Amphisbaena fuliginosa, also known as the black-and-white worm lizard, speckled worm lizard or spotted worm lizard, is a species of amphisbaenian in the genus Amphisbaena.
 The ecology of A. fuliginosa is poorly known due to its fossorial habits.
 However, this species can be easily distinguished from others because of its characteristic white and black mosaic pattern that covers both the dorsal and ventral side.

 Geographic range

 It is found in northern South America including the island of Trinidad, and southwards to the Brazilian Cerrado biome.
-The southernmost areas of the Brazilian Cerrado where A. fuliginosa is found is Minas Gerais, and Goiás.
+The southernmost areas of the Brazilian Cerrado where A. fuliginosa is found are Minas Gerais and Goiás.

 Description

-A. fuliginosa grows to a total length (body + tail) of 30–45 cm.
+Amphisbaena fuliginosa grows to a total length (body + tail) of 30–45 cm.